Pauline Ducruet

-Pauline Grace Maguy Ducruet (born 4 May 1994) is a Monegasque diver, designer and niece of Prince Albert II of Monaco, through her mother, Princess Stéphanie of Monaco.
+Pauline Grace Maguy Ducruet (/fr/ born 4 May 1994) is a Monegasque diver, designer and niece of Prince Albert II of Monaco, through her mother, Princess Stéphanie of Monaco.

 Early life

 Ducruet was born on 4 May 1994 at Princess Grace Hospital Centre in La Colle, Monaco.
 She is the second child of Princess Stéphanie of Monaco and Daniel Ducruet.
 Her parents subsequently married in a civil ceremony on 1 July 1995.
 She has an older brother (Louis) and three half-siblings.
 Her half-brother Michael is the son of Daniel Ducruet and Martine Malbouvier.
 Her half-sister, Camille Gottlieb, is the daughter of Princess Stéphanie and Jean-Raymond Gottlieb.
 Her other half-sister, Linoué Ducruet, is the daughter of Daniel Ducruet and Kelly Marie Carla Lancien.

 Education

 Ducruet received a baccalaureate, literary section, from Lycée Prince Albert I de Monaco.
 She received her French Baccalauréat degree in July 2011.
 In 2012, she studied at Monaco's language school.